Paul Ruff: Trade unionist

 From 1947, he was secretary general until 1966 of the Syndicat de l'enseignement de la region Paris, the SERP, then the name of the Seine section of the FEN (which includes -even the S.N.I and the SNES), then set up with militants close to the autonomous groups, a "Force Ouvrière". tendency, but when this put an end to the double affiliation, he left F.O. after 1950, to be part of the committee of the Autonomous National Education Federation.

-A determined activist, he is an actor leader in several union apparatuses in public education, fervent defender of the independence of autonomous tendencies and democratic.
-Most often in opposition in internal struggles with the C.G.T. and the leadership of the P.C.F. within the national administrative commissions of the F.E.N. and the S.N.E.S. he will assume important responsibilities as a leader both nationally and academically where he also participates in the training of teachers in modern mathematics, successively member of several offices and national commissions for more than twenty years, between 1948 and 1969.
+A determined activist, he was an actor leader in several union apparatuses in public education, fervent defender of the independence of autonomous tendencies and democratic.
+Most often in opposition in internal struggles with the C.G.T. and the leadership of the P.C.F. within the national administrative commissions of the F.E.N. and the S.N.E.S.
+He assumed important responsibilities as a leader both nationally and academically where he also participated in the training of teachers in modern mathematics, successively member of several offices and national commissions for more than twenty years, between 1948 and 1969.
 He significantly contributed in the elaboration of reflections as author or participant in the writing of feature articles, both in the majority and in the opposition before retiring from the national trade union scene in 1969, hard hit by the accidental disappearance of their only daughter Michèle, in 1965 after passing the tests of mathematics certification of aptitude as second degree's professor.
-Retired, he will however continue to animate the introduction to computers and the game of bridge at the Club of retirees of the Mutuelle générale de l'Éducation nationale, whose Annie Ruff runs the Medical Consultation Center in Paris.
+Retired continued to animate the introduction to computers and the game of bridge at the Club of retirees of the Mutuelle générale de l'Éducation nationale, whose Annie Ruff runs the Medical Consultation Center in Paris.